 The following authors have written more than 20 articles for TI Life.
 Their time, energy and expertise is greatly appreciated.

-Kim Lunman is the founder, owner and publisher of Island Life Magazine (www.islandlifemag.ca) based in Brockville, Ontario.
-The 2017 edition of the glossy print magazine will be distributed in May throughout the 1000 Islands in eastern Ontario and northern New York.
+Kim Lunman wasthe founder, owner and publisher of Island Life Magazine (www.islandlifemag.ca) based in Brockville, Ontario.
+The annual edition of the glossy print magazine which was one of the most popular, was distributed in May throughout the 1000 Islands in eastern Ontario and northern New York.
 A photographer and award-winning writer, Kim is an avid kayaker and boater who lives in her hometown of Brockville, “The City of the 1000 Islands.”
 She was awarded The Keeper of the Islands Award by the Gananoque 1000 Islands Chamber of Commerce in 2013.
 The Canadian journalist is a former national correspondent for the Globe and Mail's Victoria and Ottawa bureaus and staff reporter for the Calgary Herald.

 Kim is also the recipient of a National Newspaper Award for feature writing and a National Newspaper Award nominee for enterprise reporting.
 Kim was nominated for the Michener Award, the highest honour in Canada for public service journalism.
 Her freelance writing has appeared in Boat U.S. Magazine, Lakeland Boating, the KingstonWhig-Standard, the National Post, and Reader's Digest.